 Online courses: time and money investment

-Online course are such as great idea, because you can do them at your own pace and in the comfort of your own home.
+Online course are a super way to invest in yourself because you can do them at your own pace and in the comfort of your own home.
 There are tones of websites which offer online courses, such as Creative Live.
 CreativeLive* offer online classes in photography, graphic design, craft and DIY, marketing, business and entrepreneurship, you name and they have a course in it!

 I’ve currently invested in three online courses, they’re mainly focused on my blog and my own self-development, which in return gives me more ideas and knowledge when writing content.